Vaithre/quasi-papirus/README.md

 ## Overview

 Quasi-papirus is a free and open source SVG icon theme variant of [Papirus icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme), which itself is based on the [Paper Icon Set](https://github.com/snwh/paper-icon-theme).
-Since I don't really know how icon theme development works, this solution is a bit of a hack, at least for now.
-Basically, it installs normally, and then a patch is applied afterward.
-Alternatively, you can download the entire release and install it manually.
-Both methods are described below.
+You can either download a release and install it manually, or use the provided installation script.
+The standard Papirus installation methods and tools are not included.
+Both installation options are described below.

 > [!NOTE]